shicoded/polynomial-regression/README.md

 These scatter plots highlight the need for a polynomial model, specifically a second-degree polynomial regression, to effectively model the observed data.
 This approach is crucial for accurately capturing the non-linear relationships and underlying patterns that a linear model would miss.
 Employing a polynomial regression model ensures better predictive accuracy and a deeper understanding of the true nature of the data.

+- **I’ve only reviewed the first method in the above section.
+I encourage you to explore the other methods to gain more insights from the data.
+This will help you make a more informed decision about which algorithm or model to use.**

 **************
 ## Installation